lgreski/datasciencectacontent/markdown/misc-installingRonChromebook.md

 ## Target Audience

-Given that this article is a response to a question related to a high school AP statistics class, the primary audience is instructors and students in AP Statistics who which to use R and RStudio to support the instructional process.
+Given that this article is a response to a question related to a high school AP statistics class, the primary audience is instructors and students in AP Statistics who wish to use R and RStudio to support the instructional process.

 Data science has changed dramatically in the last 20 years, and the demand for data scientists will continue to increase for the foreseeable future.
 If you are a high school AP Statistics student reading this article, you are fortunate that your instructor is challenging you to use the types of analytic tools that are used by professional data scientists.